 What happens after I take the admissions test?

-After you finish and submit the admissions test, your score is recorded in our system and you will receive a link to schedule your interview at the end of the assessment.
+After you finish and submit the admissions test, your score is recorded in our system.
+If you have not already had your admissions interview, you will be invited to schedule it.
 In that interview, your admissions rep will share your score and discuss your next steps.
+Here’s our insider’s guide on how to ace your admissions interview.

 Remember, the test is a factor in your admission decision, but we will make our final decision based on the combination of your application, interview, and assessment test.